 I always love parasailing wherever I am around the world – it always reminds me of family holidays when I was younger.

-So, when I saw you could go parasailing at Fujairah I signed up immediately and it was definitely one of my favourite things to do in the UAE.
+So, when I saw you could go parasailing at Fujairah I signed up immediately.
+It was definitely one of my favourite things to do in the UAE.

 One of the best things about going parasailing in Fujairah is the landscapes.
 You really get to see the Hajar Mountains from high up with the bright blue water glistening below.
 So much fun!